python-intelhex/intelhex/Readme.txt

 When you need to work with 16-bit data stored in 8-bit Intel HEX files you need to use class ``IntelHex16bit``.
 This class is derived from IntelHex and has all its methods.
 Some of methods have been modified to implement 16-bit behaviour.
+This class assumes the data is in Little Endian byte order.

 Convert data to binary form
 ***************************